HFSS GUIDE FOR MARKETERS AND INFLUENCERS

 Key restrictions include:

-Broadcast advertising: HFSS products cannot appear in or around children’s programming or restricted time slots.
+Broadcast advertising: HFSS products cannot appear in or around children’s programming or restricted time slots between (5.30am and 9pm).

 Retail and promotions: HFSS products face limits on prominent in-store placement and promotional mechanics.